 Plug in your Bluetooth printer

-To connect your printer to the power supply:
+You need to connect your printer to the power supply.

 Plug one end of the power cable into the back of your receipt printer.

 Plug the other end of the cable into a power outlet.

 Turn the printer on.
 The POWER indicator will turn a solid green.
 The ERROR indicator blinks red when no paper is loaded.

 If paper is loaded, a diagnostic report prints.

 After this, you're ready to pair the printer with your iPad.